 Today, LinkedIn is one of the top professional social media platforms around the globe.
 People from all over the world get a chance to connect with other users who work in their field on this platform.
 Moreover, this platform also has a big hand in promoting the creator economy.

 Almost all talented freelancers are getting inbound leads on the platform by hirers.
 This is because the content that you put on LinkedIn has a lot of value.
 You can say that your LinkedIn posts serve as a résumé for all of your LinkedIn clients.

-Today, we’ll be talking about whether or not there is a way to find out if someone declines your connection request on LinkedIn.
-We’ll also tell you how you can accept somebody’s connection requests on Instagram.
+Today, we’ll be talking about whether or not there is a way to know if someone declined your Linkedin invitation.

 Lastly, we’ll discuss a few tips on how you can write personalized notes that’ll surely make the receiver accept your request.